AvertinDeEmperana/news/README.md

 ## Design patter: MVVM

+The Model–View–ViewModel (MVVM) is one of the best architectural pattern to design applications and software.
+Combined to providers, it help to wrappe the model classes and manage the communication and statments between the business logic an UI.
+The ViewModel is the mediator wich carry all users events.
-The key benefit is allowing true separation between the View and Model and the efficiency that you gain from having that.
-What it means in real terms is that when your model needs to change, it can be changed easily without the view needing to and vice-versa.
+When the model needs to change, it can be changed easily without the view needing to and vice-versa.What it means in real terms is that when your model needs to change, it can be changed easily without the view needing to and vice-versa.

 ## Interesting packages used for this app